FSCraze/SBST-report-generator/README.md

 - Launch conda prompt
 - change directory to folder containing `scrape.py` file
 - run `python scrape.py`
+- let it run for 10 - 15 minutes
+- file generated is named `test.doc`

-## Troubleshooting
+## TROUBLESHOOTING

+### Chromedriver-related issues:
-### Download a newer version of chrome driver here if it's giving you an error: https://chromedriver.chromium.org/downloads
+-  Download a newer version of chrome driver here if it's giving you an error: https://chromedriver.chromium.org/downloads

+### dependency-related issues:
+- Make sure dependencies are installed properly on conda prompt

+### Python version issues:
+- If you have installed a different version of python and Anaconda, revert back to the one listed above (Python 3.7.4)